henrysky/astroNN/docs/source/neuralnets/apogee_cnn.rst

     loader.load_err = False
     x_train, y_train = loader.load()

-    # And then create an object of Convolutional Neural Network classs
+    # And then create an instance of Convolutional Neural Network class
     cnn_net = ApogeeCNN()

-    # You dont have to specify the task because its 'regression' by default.
+    # You don't have to specify the task because its 'regression' by default.
 But if you are doing classification. you can set task='classification'
     cnn_net.task = 'regression'

     # Set max_epochs to 10 for a quick result.
 You should train more epochs normally